Techniques that may be incorporated into your session:

 soft tissue melting

 Soft Tissue Melting is about knowing exactly what muscles or trigger points to address and delivering exactly the right pressure.
-A combination of traditional deep tissue and lighter touch energy therapies are what make up the dynamics of Soft Tissue Melting.
+A combination of traditional deep tissue, neuromuscular and lighter touch energy therapies are what make up the dynamics of Soft Tissue Melting.

 Clients who receive this work should not feel frustrated that the pressure is too light, instead feeling deep satisfying relief without the pain of other types of deep body work.
 Deep Tissue and light touch therapies sound like opposites, but performing both at the same time can have a powerful impact on eliciting deeper tissue release with ease.